In the heart of Australia lies Alice Springs, an oasis in the true sense of the word.

 Visit Aboriginal art galleries

 Australian Aboriginal art is the oldest ongoing art tradition in the world.
-Early Aboriginal stories and culture were expressed in rock carvings, body painting and ground designs, some dating back more than 30,000 years.
+Early Aboriginal stories and culture were expressed in rock carvings, body painting and ground designs.
 In 1971 a schoolteacher, Geoffrey Bardon, saw the impermanent art being creating just north-west of Alice Spring at Papunya.
-He introduced paints and canvas to the community and many locals began adapting their styles to take advantage of these new, Western mediums.
-The Western Desert art movement was born.
-Artworks are displayed in galleries across Alice Springs, such as the Papunya Tula gallery, owned and directed by traditional Aboriginal people from the Western Desert.
-Lose yourself exploring the range of private and collectively owned galleries lining Todd Mall, a pedestrian-only shopping strip in the centre of town, or visit the collection at the Araluen Arts Centre.
+He introduced paints and canvas to the community and many locals began taking advantage of these new, Western mediums.
+Today artworks are displayed in galleries across Alice Springs, such as the Papunya Tula gallery, owned and directed by traditional Aboriginal people from the Western Desert.
+Explore the galleries lining Todd Mall, a pedestrian-only shopping strip in the centre of town, or visit the collection at the Araluen Arts Centre.
 The Tjanpi Desert Weavers is a social enterprise that takes basket weaving to the next level.

 Get to know the city's outback culture